Thursday, July 09, 2009

 The Glackens brothers, Louis and William, were both prolific, well-known and respected newspaper and magazine illustrator/cartoonists.
-Amazingly enough, though, between the two of them there was just one newspaper comic strip series, Peter Popple the Prize Pilgrim.
+Amazingly enough, though, between the two of them there were just a few newspaper comic strip series, including Peter Popple the Prize Pilgrim.

 Louis' only foray into the newspaper comic strip series field was done far away from his regular stomping grounds of New York and Philadelphia.
 Perhaps this series, done for the Boston Herald, was his way of testing this new sort of material on the road.